jrfnl/clearPHP/rules/no-unnecessary-string-concatenation.md

 ```

 This last concatenation will suddenly double the consumption of memory.

-Several alternatives of the above code will save that much memory :
+There are several alternatives to the above code which will save much memory:

 ```php
 <?php